MicrosoftDocs/VBA-Docs/api/Excel.WorksheetFunction.RTD.md

 ## Remarks

-The  _server_ argument is required in Visual Basic for Applications (VBA), even though it can be omitted within a worksheet.
+The _server_ argument is required in Visual Basic for Applications (VBA), even though it can be omitted on a worksheet.

 ## See also